brettjrea/Ubuntu-Build-A-Server-ISO/README.md

 If you have Windows 10 but need a copy of Ubuntu you can use [Techintheclouds/Windows-WSL-Ubuntu-LAMP-Wordpress](https://github.com/Techintheclouds/Windows-WSL-Ubuntu-LAMP-Wordpress) as a jump off point it automatically installs the required dependencies to run the script.

 ## Once you have Ubuntu.
-Once you have a running copy of Ubuntu clone the repo to the desired directory with
+Once you have a running copy of Ubuntu with the dependencies clone the repo to the desired directory with
 ***

 2. Clone the repo.